Shubham0315/Kubernetes/Probes/README.md

 - To checkif the liveness/readiness probe got triggered inside pod :- **kubectl describe pod $name**

 - Probe check if our app works or not on given port and to check if our pods are successfully running or not

+- Path :- Specifies HTTP endpoint K8S will call inside container
+  - path: /health will make request to http://IP:port/health

+- Port :- Container port to which probe should take HTTP request.
+Must match a port exposed by container